mrmilu/schema_data_loader/README.md

 First we should define our data schema that we will be fetching, more or less like GraphQL but with TypeScript classes.

-So let's imagine that for a given drupal json:api we will receive this response, here we care about the `data` property object.
+So let's imagine that for a given drupal json:api server we will receive the following response;
+here we care about the `data` property object.

 ```json